Our court case against the UK government funding a mega gas project in Mozambique

 What was the outcome of the legal challenge?

 On 15 March 2022, Mrs Justice Thornton, one of 2 judges who heard the case, ruled that the decision to support Mozambique LNG was unlawful.
 This was because UKEF had no rational basis to find the project was compatible with the UK's commitments under the Paris Agreement, partially due to UKEF failing to assess the project’s total emissions impact by taking into account those produced through the “end-use” of the gas, for example, when combusted in power plants.
 Mrs Justice Thornton also found that Ministers were deprived of an adequate understanding of the scale of emissions impact from the project.

 This was a highly significant ruling, but in an extraordinary legal event, the judgment was split: while Mrs Justice Thornton upheld the grounds, Lord Justice Stuart-Smith dismissed them – with no majority view established.

-While this is very disappointing news, our lawyers are now studying the judgment before deciding on next steps, including the possibility of an appeal.
-And it doesn't change our firm belief that the UK government shouldn't be supporting the Mozambique gas project, or any fossil fuel project at home or abroad.
+And this ruling doesn't change our firm belief that the UK government shouldn't be supporting the Mozambique gas project, or any fossil fuel project at home or abroad.
 We'll continue our fight against fossil fuels as we stand in solidarity with Friends of the Earth Mozambique and the communities facing violence, disruption and instability due to this mega gas project.